 Table of Contents

-Chest X-ray can be used to screen for abnormalities in heart size, the presence or absence of one or more of the heart chambers and the status of pulmonary vascularity.
-Intracardiac lesions cannot be visualized on the chest X-ray.
+Chest X-rays can be used to screen for abnormal heart size, the presence or absence of one or more heart chambers, and pulmonary vascularity.
+Intracardiac lesions cannot be visualized on a chest X-ray.

-- The quality of the image and check for adequate exposure, lack of rotation, adequate penetration, and adequate expansion of the lungs.
+- The image quality: Check for adequate exposure, lack of rotation, adequate penetration, and adequate lung expansion

-A chest X-ray can often have more than one pathology.
-Therefore, one should try to systemically interpret the chest X-ray instead of jumping to conclusions based on the most obvious pathology.
+Often, a chest X-ray will indicate more than one pathology.
+Therefore, one should try to interpret the chest X-ray systemically, rather than jumping to conclusions based on the most obvious pathology.

 The size of the heart on a chest X-ray is determined by: